Skip to main content

 Community Engagement

+Funding is available only to Active Faculty Affiliates of the GCHR.
 Although subject to availability, funds will be awarded up to $3000 per project.
-The funding recipient must use the funds within one calendar year of the distribution of funds.
+The funding recipient must use the funds within one calendar year of the distributions of funds.
+Funds will not be approved for faculty stipend/salary.

 Final Report: due within 30 days after the end of the project.